mattiash/angular-tablesort/README.md

 Empty Tables
 ---

-By default the content for the empty table cell is set to `"No Items"`, however it can be changed via the `noDataText` configuration option (see below).
+By default, the content for the empty table cell is set to `"No Items"`, however it can be changed via the `noDataText` configuration option (see below).
 It is inserted as one `<td>` spanning all columns and placed inside a `<tr class="showIfLast">`, which is placed at the top of each table.

 The message can be customized for each table by specifying the `ts-no-data-text` attribute on the same element as the `ts-wrapper`.